 The dormitory rooms are furnished, but you must bring your own sheets, covers or a sleeping bag.
 Furthermore, you should bring your own cutlery and china as well as pots and pans.

 Rent costs Please visit Randers Kollegiegård website.

 IMPORTANT: To get a room at the dormitory, please do the following:

 - You apply for a room by filling in the online application form at the dormitory's website www.kollegiegaard.dk.
 Please note: It is not possible to get a room at the dormitory without prior reservation.

 - You should apply for the room as soon as possible, no matter the status of your visa application.

-- When you get the admission letter from Dania Academy of Higher Education you must pay the administrative fee or deposit as soon as possible and no later than two weeks after receipt of the admission letter.
+- When you get the admission letter from Dania Academy, University of Applied Sciences you must pay the administrative fee or deposit as soon as possible and no later than two weeks after receipt of the admission letter.
 When you have paid the relevant fees we can confirm to the dormitory that you will be a student at the Academy.
 If you do not pay all relevant fees to the Academy in due time, the dormitory cannot hold the room for you.